JorjaFox/library/site/content/posts/news/2006/tv-guide-12.md

 **Which character will be the first to discover Grissom and Sara's hidden romance?**

 **Petersen:** Sara and Grissom are not going to let people find out, which makes it even more intense.
 I don't know who would find out first or how they'd react.
-I do know there are several actors dying to be the one who finds out. "[Laughs] Paul Guilfoyle has already gone to the writers saying, "I'm the one who knows!"
+I do know there are several actors dying to be the one who finds out. "[Laughs]" Paul Guilfoyle has already gone to the writers saying, "I'm the one who knows!"

 **The chemistry between the entire group seems to be changing ... the bond that Warrick and Nick had is dwindling.
 Why?**
 **Fox:** I'm sorry the writer feels that way.
 The writer will be happy to find out there's some Warrick and Nick stuff coming up early in this season.

 **Miss Fox, you play Sara so well, I wonder if you are like her?**

 **Fox:** I am probably more like her than any other character I've played, which is lucky considering that this has been going on for six years.
-Billy swears that he's acting like Grissom, and that must be exhausting for you "[Petersen laughs].
+Billy swears that he's acting like Grissom, and that must be exhausting for you "[Petersen laughs]".
 I do like her a lot.
 She's much smarter than I am.
 But I also like to focus on one thing for a while.
 We have OCD in common.
 I'm very idealistic, like Sara.

 [...]